Grokzen/redis-py-cluster/docs/commands.rst

 Overridden methods
 ------------------

-The following methods is overridden from StrictRedis with a custom implementation.
+The following methods is overridden from Redis with a custom implementation.

 They can operate on keys that exists in different hashslots and require a client side implementation to work.